The 9 countries with nuclear weapons as US set to resume testing after 30 years

 5. United Kingdom

-The UK, a leader in nuclear power and weaponry in the aftermath of World War II, today has approximately 225 warheads.
+The UK, a leader in nuclear power and weaponry in the aftermath of the Second World War, today has approximately 225 warheads.

 Arms are sea-based and carried by Trident submarine-launched ballistic missiles purchased from the US.

-Trident is operated by the Royal Navy and consists of four submarines, based at HMNB Clyde in Scotland.
+Trident is operated by the Royal Navy and consists of four submarines, based at HM Naval Base Clyde in Scotland.

 The UK announced in 2021 that it would no longer disclose its operational stockpile.
 But a vote in 2016 saw the Commons approve the decision to maintain the nuclear deterrent beyond the early 2030s.